Permit-Required Confined Spaces for General Industry

-- Contains or could contain a hazardous atmosphere
+- Contains or could contain a hazardous or potentially hazardous atmosphere

 - Contains material that has the potential for engulfing the entrant

-- Any other recognized safety or health hazards
+- Has or could have any other recognized safety or health hazards

-OSHA also specifies the requirements of a non-permit required confined space.
-This is a space that does not contain, or with respect to atmospheric hazards, have the potential to contain any hazard capable of causing death or serious physical harm.
+A non-permit required confined space is a space that does not contain or, with respect to atmospheric hazards, have the potential to contain any hazard capable of causing death or serious physical harm.

-- Identify and evaluate permit space hazards before entry
+- Identify and evaluate permit space hazards before allowing employee entry;

 - Establish and implement means to eliminate or control hazards necessary for safe entry by: